 To translate the TE and KE to the function approximation case, we require a variance estimate of the $Q$-estimates.
 We follow \cite{d2019exploiting} and use the framework of the BDQN \citep{osband2016deep} to accomplish this task.
 Generally, the bootstrap is a method for computing measures of accuracy for statistical estimates \citep{efron1994introduction}.
 The method trains different regressors of the target function based on bootstrap samples generated by sampling with replacement from the original dataset.
-The BDQN transfers this idea to the DQN algorithm by maintaining $K \in \mathbb{N}$ differently initialized $Q$-networks $\hat{Q}^{*}_k(s,a;\theta_k)$ with parameter $\theta_k$, $k = 1,\ldots,K$, each equipped with its own target network $\hat{Q}^{*}_k(s,a;\theta_k^-)$.
-This DQN modification was proposed to improve over the usual $\epsilon$-greedy exploration strategy.
-At the beginning of each episode, one $\hat{Q}^{*}_k$ is selected randomly, and the agent acts greedy with relation to this $\hat{Q}^{*}_k$.
+The BDQN transfers this idea to the DQN algorithm by maintaining $K \in \mathbb{N}$ differently initialized \rd{$Q$-networks $\hat{Q}^{*}_{k,t}(s_t,a_t;\theta_{k,t})$ with parameter $\theta_{k,t}$ at time $t$ and $k = 1,\ldots,K$, each equipped with its own target network $\hat{Q}^{*}_{k,t}(s_t,a_t;\theta_{k,t}^-)$.} This DQN modification was proposed to improve over the usual $\epsilon$-greedy exploration strategy.
+At the beginning of each episode, one \rd{$\hat{Q}^{*}_{k,t}$} is selected randomly, and the agent acts \rd{greedily} with relation to this \rd{$\hat{Q}^{*}_{k,t}$}.
 At test time, the majority vote of the function approximators is used.

 Generally, the BDQN can be implemented using $K$ different networks or maintaining a common network body and specifying $K$ different heads.
 We pursue the latter approach.
-Diversification across the heads is achieved by different random initialization of the parameters and random generation of binary masks $m^1, \ldots, m^K \in [0,1]$, to indicate which head should be trained on which experience sample.
-A Bernoulli distribution with parameter $p$ is a possible choice for the generating distribution $M$.
-Crucially, through the $K$ heads, we can directly use the sample variance of the $Q$-estimates and transfer (\ref{eq:y_KQ}) to compute target $y^{KDQN,k}$ for the $k$-th network $\hat{Q}^{*}_k$: where
+Diversification across the heads is achieved by different random initialization of the parameters and random generation of binary masks \rd{$m^{i}_{k} \in \{0,1\}$, where $i$ refers to the $i$-th transition tuple of the replay buffer, and $k = 1,\ldots,K$.
+The masks indicate which head should be trained on which sample.
+More precisely, if some tuple $i$ is sampled from the buffer, the $k$-th head of the ensemble will only be trained if $m^{i}_{k}$, the $k$-th mask associated with tuple $i$, takes value 1.
+All masks are typically sampled from the same distribution, and a Bernoulli distribution with parameter $p$ is a possible choice.}

+Crucially, through the $K$ heads, we can directly use the sample variance of the $Q$-estimates and compute the target \rd{$y^{KDQN}_{k,t}$ for the $k$-th network $\hat{Q}^{*}_{k,t}$: where